Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Hardening of the breasts, damage to breast tissue, or breakdown of the implants requiring replacement (implants only)

-Muscle weakness, lumps of fat tissue, or hernias (flap reconstruction only)
+Muscle weakness, lumps of fat tissue at the flap donation site, or hernias (abdominal flap reconstruction only)

 Risks of anesthesia (the anesthesiologist will discuss these with you)